DoWithPassion/JavaScript/JavascriptConcept.md

 - In that event listeners tab, we can see the click event listener that we attached.
 - And in that click event listener we had an handler which is the callback function xyz that we passed to the event listener.
 - And in that handler it has the scopes, which is the same lexical scope that the function carries.
-- In that scopes, it consists of its parent's environment lexical scope which is the closure and also the parent's environemnt of its parent which is the global scope.
+- In that scopes, it consists of its parent's environment lexical scope which is the closure and also the parent's environment of its parent which is the global scope.

 ### Why do we need to remove event listeners (Garbage collection and removeEventListeners)
 - Event listeners are heavy in the memory.
 It may contains the closures.